 A Hedge Fund is a privately held company that makes investments on behalf of its owners.
 Hedge Funds often make exotic or unusual investments and employ risky strategies.
 Hedge Fund investment is usually only available to select wealthy individuals.

 An Index is a basket of stocks assembled for a specific purpose.
 For example, the S&P 500 measures American economic growth by containing the 500 largest publicly traded companies in the United States.

-Factors value investors use to determine Intrinsic Value include a company’s total assets, cash-and-short-term investments, gross profit, revenues, level of debt, cash from operations cash flow, a margin of safety, and rate of revenue growth.
+Factors investors use to determine Intrinsic Value include a company’s total assets, cash-and-short-term investments, gross profit, revenues, level of debt, cash from operations cash flow, margin of safety, and revenue growth rate.

 Investing Cash Flow

 Cash from Investing Activities or Investing Cash Flow is the money a company makes from its investments.
 Investing Cash Flow shows how much extra cash a company has.

 High Investing Cash Flow is a sign that a company makes large amounts of money.